jywu20/Notes/Computer Science/Logic and PLT/variables-and-assignments.md

 which can also be achieved by adopting a very strict programming paradigm (for example, "always use pointers!" - this is how `f2c`, a utility that turns Fortran programs into C program, works, by the way).

+In C++ overloading `.` is not possible, so we can't implement our own reference type which allows us to use `.` to access the fields of the object referred to.
-In C++ overloading `.` is not possible, but we do have a reference type, which, when used, provides us call-by-reference semantics in the strict sense: thus after
+There is however a reference type built in, which, when used, provides us call-by-reference semantics in the strict sense: thus after
 ```C++
 int i = 42;
 int& j = i;